-In this one, we’ll do a deep dive into high threat executive protection training that makes sense.
-And by making sense, we mean practical training that counts for something in your life as an EP professional.
+In this one, we’ll do a deep dive into high threat EP training that makes sense.
+And by making sense, we mean practical training that counts for something in your life as an executive protection specialist.

 What’s There to Learn

 Some people who are just starting out in the industry may have difficulty adopting all the terminology.
 And we can’t blame you if you are in the same basket as them.
 For this reason, we’ll try to go easy on you.

 So, what does high threat EP training entail?
 We are glad you asked!